Best bike brands: Bicycle companies we trust

 Bianchi's high spec bikes span all the disciplines from road performance to MTBs and gravel bikes, as well as electric bike models.

-Swiss bike brand BMC makes some of the most advanced road bikes available.
+Swiss bike brand BMC makes some of the most advanced road bikes and gravel bikes available.
 It also sells mountain bikes, hybrids, track bikes and electric versions of its bikes.

 British brand Boardman was founded by former pro cyclist and hour record holder Chris Boardman.
 It sells affordable bikes with quality specs across road, gravel, MTB and hybrid categories as well as electric and kids' bikes.

-Famed for its fast folding, ultra-compact bikes, Brompton still builds its bikes in the UK, but ships worldwide.
-Alongside its original steel bikes, it now sells bikes in titanium/carbon and electric bikes too, all retaining the original fast fold mechanism.
+Famed for its fast folding, ultra-compact 16in wheel bikes, Brompton still builds its bikes in the UK, but ships worldwide.
+Alongside its original steel bikes, it now sells bikes in titanium/carbon and electric bikes too, as well as the G Line 20" folder, all with the original fast fold mechanism.

 Cannondale makes a wide range of bikes.
-Its road and gravel bikes are renowned and it sells both carbon and alloy models, with its top spec bikes ridden at pro level.
-It also sells MTBs, hybrids electric bikes and more.
+Its road and gravel bikes are renowned for their performance and it sells both carbon and alloy models, with its top spec bikes ridden at pro level.
+It also sells MTBs, hybrids, electric bikes and more.

 With a history in road racing going back as far as 1960, Cinelli now sells a wide range of road, gravel and urban bikes in carbon as well as its signature steel frames, some still hand built in Italy.